ankurcha/helm-charts/postgresql/README.md

 ## Metrics
 The chart optionally can start a metrics exporter for [prometheus](https://prometheus.io).
 The metrics endpoint (port 9187) is not exposed and it is expected that the metrics are collected from inside the k8s cluster using something similar as the described in the [example Prometheus scrape configuration](https://github.com/prometheus/prometheus/blob/master/documentation/examples/prometheus-kubernetes.yml).

+## Secrets
+The following secrets get injected by Landscaper convention for secret names is "secret-${CHART_NAME}-any_valid_k8s_secret_key" reasons for this:
+    envconsul currently forces SECRET_ to be prefixed in all env vars, for security reasons the landscaper deployment script namespaces secrets by their chart name, to prevent name collisions
+- secret-postgresql-postgres-password